opencoff/go-tunnel/README.md

         deny: []

         timeout:
-            connect: 10
+            connect: 5
-            read: 10
+            read: 2
-            write: 30
+            write: 2

         # limit to N reqs/sec globally
         ratelimit:
             global: 2000
-            perhost: 30
+            per-host: 30
+            cache-size: 10000

         # Connect via TLS
         connect:
             address: host.name:443
             bind: my.ip.address
             tls:
                 cert: /path/to/crt
                 key: /path/to/key
                 # path to CA bundle that can verify the server certificate.
                 # This can be a file or a directory.
                 ca: /path/to/ca.crt

             # if address is a name, then servername is populated from it.
             # else, if it is an IP address, it must be set below.